DataDog/integrations-core/cilium/README.md

 ### Metrics

-cilium does not include any metrics.
+Cilium does not include any metrics.

 ### Service Checks

-cilium does not include any service checks.
+Cilium does not include any service checks.

 ### Events

-cilium does not include any events.
+Cilium does not include any events.

 ## Troubleshooting